ForestOfLight/skyoobguide/docs/clipping.md

 > Clouds and other winds are not [collision boxes](../terms-and-methods/#collision-boxes) and can sometimes stand in your way!

 {: .highlight }
-> For most players, this is enough to know.
-If you'd like to learn more about fine tuning your spirals, head down to the [advanced](#spiral-advanced) section.
+> For most players, this is enough.
+If you'd like to learn more about fine tuning your spirals, head to the [advanced](#spiral-advanced) section.

 ---